 Midnight Sun is finally here, and if you’re like the rest of us, you’ve already wrapped your binge-reading.
 If you’re looking for more books like Twlight, you’re not alone!
-To prevent that post-book slump, we’ve rounded up 11 books like Twilight that you’ll want to sink your teeth into and read after Midnight Sun.
+To prevent that post-book slump, we’ve rounded up this list of books like Twilight that you’ll want to sink your teeth into and read after Midnight Sun.

 Books like Twilight to read after Midnight Sun